Platanus: Phylogeny

 The genus Platanus exemplarily illustrates the concept of a Coral of Life, a species network.
 Its modern-day species are not only the product of evolutionary dichotomies (cladogenesis), the splitting of an ancestral lineage into two (Tree of Life metaphor) but also evolutionary anastomoses: hybridization and introgression.

 The fossil record of leaves and fruit identifiable to Platanus begins in the Paleocene.
 Despite the geographic separation between North America and Old World, species from these continents will cross readily resulting in fertile hybrids such as the London plane, which is an anthropogenic hybrid (cultivar) between the North American P. occidentalis sensu stricto (ANA clade) and the Mediterranean P. orientalis (PNA-E clade).
-Widely used as a park tree across Europe, it frequently backcrosses with its native parent.
+Widely used as a park tree across the Northern Hemisphere, it frequently backcrosses with both its parents.

 Species

-The following are recognized species of plane trees:
+The following are named species of Platanus; not all are accepted by all authorities:

 Diseases

 Planes are susceptible to plane anthracnose (Apiognomonia veneta), a fungal disease that can defoliate the trees in some years.
 The most severe infections are associated with cold, wet spring weather.
 P. occidentalis and the other American species are the most susceptible, with P. orientalis the most resistant.
 The hybrid London plane is intermediate in resistance.

 Ceratocystis platani, a wilt disease, has become a significant problem in recent years in much of Europe.
-The North American species are mostly resistant to the disease, with which they probably coevolved, while the old world species are highly sensitive.
+The North American species are mostly resistant to the disease, with which they probably coevolved, while the Old World species are highly sensitive.

 Other diseases such as powdery mildew occur frequently, but are of lesser importance.

 Platanus species are used as food plants by the larvae of some Lepidoptera species including Phyllonorycter platani and Setaceous Hebrew Character.

 In the 21st century a disease, commonly known as Massaria disease, has attacked plane trees across Europe.
 It is caused by the fungus Splanchnonema platani, and causes large lesions on the upper sides of branches.